skoobasteeve/telegram-moviebot/README.md

 Most of the time, you'll find your movie on the first try.
 However, you can further narrow your search by specifying the `-year` flag followed the the release year.

 ![tg_search2](images/tg_search2.gif)

+## Contributing
+Feel free to submit an issue or pull request any time!